 We are incredibly fortunate to live in a country like Australia and have access to some of the best medical care in the world.

+We feel incredibly fortunate to live in a country like Australia and have access to some of the best medical care in the world.
 We cannot thank the group of medical professionals enough, including the NF Clinic funded by the Children's Tumour Foundation at the RCH in Melbourne, plus our friends and family who provided support throughout Jack’s surgery.

-"When our son Jack was diagnosed with NF1 we were not familiar with the condition and shocked to learn that 1 in 2,500 births are affected by the disease - making it one of the most common genetic defects.
+"When our son Jack was diagnosed with NF1 we were not familiar with the condition and shocked to learn that 1 in 2,500 births are affected by the disease - making it one of the most common genetic conditions.
 We want to help bring NF out of the shadows because more awareness and vital funds are required to help treat and ultimately find a cure for Neurofibromatosis".